armory/documentation/_overview/first_application.md

+---
+layout: post
-# User Guide: How to Create an Application
+title: How to Create an Application
+---

 This guide should tell you: